JHUDMC/Manual/LabOperations.md

 **Please note that the paying with a credit card requires an additional $1 fee on top of the total amount (including sales tax)!** We really prefer J-Cash.
 You can encourage patrons to [load more J-Cash on their cards](https://studentaffairs.jhu.edu/jcard/j-cash/refill-jcard/) prior to making a purchase.

 #### Sales Tax
-[need info here!]
+Maryland state sales tax is 6%.

+Sales tax should be charged when a patron pays for consumable media items (batteries, paper) or prints (3D/poster) using J-Cash with their own card.

+Sales tax is calculated automatically when using the buttons on the J-Card kiosk to tally consumable items.
+You can also use the J-Card kiosk to calculate the total cost of a purchase for the credit card machine (don't forget to add the $1 fee after sales tax has been calculated).

+Sales tax should *not* be charged when:
+- A patron pays a late fine, item replacement fine, or $50 membership fee.
+- A patron uses an internal budget code/cost center for ANY item purchase.

 #### Fines & Registration Fees
 New members who are not full-time Homewood students are required to pay a one-time $50 membership fee which can be paid at our Front Desk.
 We also accept fine payments for late returns, missing & broken items, and occasional special events.
-Please note that any fees should never have sales tax attached and receipts for any fees should be printed and put in Travis' box.
+Please note that any fees should never have sales tax attached and receipts for any fees should be printed and put in the Program Coordinator's mailbox.

 #### Consumable Items
 The DMC provides consumable media and supplies for purchase from the front desk.
 Most is charged by item.
 An up-to-date list of current prices is located on the Student Staff Teams site, on the front desk printer, and on the [DMC's website](https://studentaffairs.jhu.edu/dmc/printing/).